Agentic Security Checklist

 3. Excessive agency and least-privilege

-- Grant the agent only the permissions it needs for the specific task, not for all tasks it might ever do (OWASP LLM06:2025 Excessive Agency; Google SAIF principle of minimizing blast radius).
+- Grant the agent only the permissions it needs for the specific task, not for all tasks it might ever do (OWASP LLM03:2026 Excessive Agency — LLM06 in the 2025 edition; Google SAIF principle of minimizing blast radius).

 - Prefer read-only tool variants when write access is not required for the step.